informational alert

 Active

-Construction is expected to begin in January 2024 and take about year to complete.
+Project design continues.
+Construction is anticipated to begin in July of 2026 and take a year and a half to complete.